 If parents accidentally use the wrong name or pronouns for their child, Aye suggests quickly acknowledging the mistake and correcting it.
 Don’t make a big deal out of it or complain about how hard it is for you.
 This can put the child in a position of feeling like they need to accept an apology, even if their feelings are hurt.

 Rose is now 16, but her mom still has occasional trouble with her pronouns.
 She might accidentally refer to her daughter as “he,” but immediately corrects herself to “she.”
-That’s exactly correct.
+That’s exactly how to do it.

 Eventually, Jessie gained a better understanding of the trans experience.
 Taking Rose to Stanford’s gender clinic was the turning point.
 One of Jessie’s biggest fears was that she had done something to make her daughter trans.
 But the doctors explained that’s not how it works and that gender is a spectrum.
 “I felt a little bit more assured that this is not a teenager confusion,” Jessie says.
 “I felt like, if professional doctors actually understand it, this is the right thing.”